nayanex/Cloud-Native-Application-Architecture/1. Cloud Native Fundamentals/Lesson2 - Architecture Consideration for Cloud Native Aplications/README.md

 * A log line should be recorded the timestamp and the requested endpoint e.g. `"{{TIMESTAMP}}, {{ ENDPOINT_NAME}} endpoint was reached"`
 * The logs should be stored in a file with the name `app.log`.
 Refer to the [logging Python module](https://docs.python.org/3/library/logging.html#logging.basicConfig) for more details.
 * Enable the collection of Python logs at the `DEBUG` level.
-Refer to the logging Python module for more details.
+Refer to the [logging Python module](https://docs.python.org/3/library/logging.html#logging.basicConfig) for more details.

+## Solution: Application Logging

 [![Solution:Application Logging](https://img.youtube.com/vi/rdoXsSx1ghk/0.jpg)](https://www.youtube.com/watch?v=rdoXsSx1ghk)